-On February 25, 2010, the Companies received final approval to implement their respective EE&C portfolios of programs and measures that were designed to achieve the 2011 and 2013 Act 129 energy efficiency and peak demand reduction targets.
-The Companies began full implementation of these programs and measures immediately after receiving such approval - which was over three months later than anticipated.
-This shortened implementation period, coupled with other factors, including changes and uncertainties associated with Technical Reference Manual (TRM) protocols and measurement & evaluations processes, and a lack of flexibility to shift funds among programs within customer classes without Commission approval, may adversely affect the Companies' ability to achieve the Act 129 savings targets.
+While the Companies have succeeded in meeting its 2011 energy savings target, the Companies did not receive final approval to implement their respective EE&C portfolios of programs and measures, designed to achieve the 2011 and 2013 Act 129 energy efficiency and peak demand reduction targets, until February 25, 2010.
+After receiving such approval, the Companies immediately began full implementation of these programs and measures - which was over three months later than anticipated.
+This shortened implementation period, coupled with other factors, including changes and uncertainties associated with Technical Reference Manual (TRM) protocols and measurement & evaluations processes, and a lack of flexibility to shift funds among programs within customer classes without

+Commission approval, may adversely affect the Companies' ability to achieve future Act 129 savings targets.

-The Companies have already learned much during the first year of implementation.
+The Companies have already learned much during the first two years of implementation.
 For example, participation in certain sectors, such as the Small C/I and Government/Non-profit sectors, are lagging expectations, while participation from the Large C/I sector has far exceeded the Companies' initial projections.
 Additionally, in the Large C/I sector, customers have been especially receptive to the Companies' lighting incentives, but not the Motors and Drives program incentives.

-Based on this acquired knowledge, the Companies submitted an expedited petition for approval of certain changes, which the Commission approved, and also a First Amended Plan EE&C Plan, which is pending approval in the Commission.
+Based on this acquired knowledge, on February 18, 2011, the Companies submitted an expedited petition for approval of certain changes, which the Commission approved on March 17, 201110, and also a First Amended EE&C Plan, which is still pending approval before the Commission.
+A hearing was held on this First Amended EE&C Plan on June 28, 2011.

-While recognizing that the Commission is examining its EE&C Portfolio approval process, the Companies still believe that the lack of implementation flexibility to shift funds in a timely manner from under- to over-subscribed, cost-effective programs is adversely impacting the Companies' EE&C strategies for compliance.
+Recently, the Commission recognized the need to establish an expedited review process to approve minor EE&C Plan changes which allow EDCs to: i) eliminate a measure that is underperforming; ii) transfer funds from one measure or program within the same customer class; and iii) add or change the conditions of a measure (e.g. eligibility requirements; rebate structure or amount)11.
+Although the Companies appreciate the Commission's efforts to shorten the approval process for changes to EE&C Plans, the Companies still believe that the lack of implementation flexibility to shift funds in a timely manner from under- to over-subscribed, cost-effective programs is adversely impacting the Companies' EE&C strategies for compliance.
 For example, funds for the Large C/I Equipment program are entirely committed, while funds for the Large C/I Motors and Drives program are largely unsubscribed.
-Shifting funds from the Motors and Drives program to the Large C/I Equipment program would have allowed the Companies to commit further funds to its customers.
-However, the Companies must request formal approval to do so, which they have in their request to amend their EE&C Plans.
-In the meantime, a number of otherwise eligible applications for incentives are suspended, pending Commission approval of additional funding.
-With more flexibility, Penelec would be able to shift funds among programs within the Large C/I sector, thus allowing otherwise eligible projects to be processed in time to contribute to Penelec's May 31, 2011 energy savings targets.
+Shifting funds during Program Year 2 from the Motors and Drives program to the Large C/I Equipment program would have allowed the Companies to commit further funds to its customers and create energy savings for the Companies' compliance with Act 129 2013 savings targets.
+However, because the Companies were required to seek formal approval to do so, a number of otherwise eligible applications for incentives were suspended, pending Commission approval of additional funding.
+With more flexibility, the Companies would have been able to shift funds among programs within the Large C/I sector, thus allowing otherwise eligible projects to be processed in an expeditious manner to contribute to Penelec's energy savings targets.